What Is the Investment Banking Salary in India in 2026?

 Why the gap narrows at senior levels: Domestic firms like Kotak IB, Avendus, JM Financial and Edelweiss have built strong M&A and ECM franchises.
 Senior bankers at these firms often bring significant client relationships and deal flow.
 To retain them, domestic firms offer competitive base salaries supplemented by deal-linked incentives and, in some cases, equity or profit-sharing arrangements that can rival global bank packages on a risk-adjusted basis.

-Top Paying Investment Banks in India (2026)
+Which Are the Top Paying Investment Banks in India (2026)?

 Global Bulge Bracket Banks in India